rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

  - clustering reset no longer destroys installed plugins
  - fix race condition between queue declaration and connection termination that causes spurious noproc errors to appear in the log
-- fix memory leak when channel consume on many queues but do not close
+- fix memory leak when long-running channels consume and cancel on many queues
- - fix issue with backing queue where changes to the queue index state are lost
+ - fix issue that causes cross-cluster communication to deadlock after sustained cluster activity
+ - brokers started with rabbitmq_multi.bat are now restartable
+ - queue.declare and exchange.declare raise precondition_failed rather
+ than not_allowed

 enhancements
  - automatic, lossless upgrade to new versions of RabbitMQ (when not clustered)
  - support per-queue message TTL.
 See: http://www.rabbitmq.com/extensions.html#queue-ttl
+ - the volume of pending acks is now bounded by disk space rather than by memory
  - store passwords as hashes
  - allow server properties to be configured in the RabbitMQ config file
  - SSL connections are listed as such by rabbitmqctl
+ - removed support for basic.recover with requeue=false

 java client
 ---------